 Japanese Tools from Saboten are well desgined tools made in Japan, awesome for all kinds of cutting and pruning.

-Japanese Kama: twisted sckles, sharks and sickles
+Japanese Kama: twisted sickles, sharks and straight sickles

 Green wood work tools We still have a few bark scrapers, bill hooks and spoke shaves/draw knives from Austria.